Kros-sk/Kros.Libs/Kros.KORM/README.md

 You can disable auto migrations when you start the service by setting `AutoUpgrade: False`.

 Migration can also be executed through an HTTP query.
-By calling the `../ kormmigration` endpoint, the necessary migration will be executed.
+By calling the `../kormmigration` endpoint, the necessary migration will be executed.
 However, you need to add middleware:

 ```CSharp